 Do note that currently as of this date, 16th October 2019, where this blog was written, you will have to install RetroPie manually as of this date as RetroPie does not officially support the Raspberry Pi 4 yet.
 We will be constantly looking out for updates on the RetroPie system and updating this blog as it goes!

-- Good news for you makers!
+- Before you move on, we have good news for you makers!
 Right now, Seeed is having a sale on Raspberry Pi 4 accessories!

 - What are you waiting for!
 Use code: ACCESSORIES10 to get 10% off selected Raspberry Pi 4 accessories!
 Click here to check out what’s on sale!